CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 Plotting the coefficients
 ###########################################

-With a fitted model, an altervative way to view the coefficients and their ranges is to use the ``plot`` method.
+With a fitted model, an alternative way to view the coefficients and their ranges is to use the ``plot`` method.

 .. code:: python